 Contrast, for example, mainstream opinion over the Kim family’s culpability for the North Korean famine with the same constituency’s opinion over the British Government’s culpability for the Bengal famine or, closer to home, the Irish famine.
 Most interesting is when you garner that opinion from those who openly confess to knowing very little about either.
 Try it at home!
 We’re peculiarly, and reliably, more tolerant of our own totalitarianism than others’.

 Whilst making sense of whether we’re in the throws of a 21st Century Cuban Missile Crisis, it’s easy for amnesia to set in, in regard to how little we know about life in North Korea.
 The most interesting insights have been those that have challenged the western public’s received wisdom — with photos of normal people going about their lives in Pyongyang, candid photos of families playing at seaside resorts, or accounts of restaurant and market life on the Vladivostok border.
 As the growing montage of images of Pyongyang increasingly dispels visions of the dilapidated, Soviet-era basket-case city imagined by the western public, so the story grows of a city reserved for the privileged elite.
-Yet, housing 2.5m souls, or 10% of the national population, how relatively different is the exclusivity of Pyongyang from that of the affluent residential centres of London, New York, and Hong Kong?
+Aren’t all cities?

-Left alone, the sociopolitical environment in North Korea will evolve, like it will everywhere else — and probably more swiftly in the absence of a foreign invasion force thirty miles across the border.
-Commentators and policymakers in the west still committed to their unique brand of sententious schizophrenia, which holds that we mustn’t sit idle while North Korean citizens suffer — but must instead send our children to kill theirs — are still living in Kissinger’s Cold War reality distortion field.
+Left alone, the sociopolitical environment in North Korea will evolve, like it will everywhere else.
+Commentators and policymakers committed to the analysis that holds that we mustn’t sit idle while North Korean citizens suffer — but must instead be ever-prepared to send our children to kill theirs — are part of the problem both here and there.

 When the informational landscape is so sparse, as it is with North Korea, we should be suspicious when the public discourse is filled with more answers than questions.
 To some, North Korea may be intolerable; to some, it may simply be home; to others, it may be a source of pride.
 We could say the same of our contemporaries from Edwardian England.
 And perhaps Song China might have looked on in pity for England’s 13th Century peasants, and mused intervention with their greater social, political, and technological sophistication.
 How kindly do readers think imperialist Chinese warrior-philanthropists might have been received by England’s Plantagenet subjects?